xleph/snake/README.md

 I stolen this from Quake III source code, but found a better magic constant

 ## drawcurve():
-Something out of a ongoing project that I thought could be adapted here
+Something out of a ongoing project of mine that I thought could be adapted here